-D. When the owner of a horse is deceased, PHBA may request documentation of file appointing the agent or representative for the estate (letters testamentary, letter of administration, etc) and bearing the original certification or seal of clerk or the probate court.
+D. When the owner of a horse is deceased, PHBA may request documentation of file appointing the agent or representative for the estate (letters testamentary, letter of administration, etc.) and bearing the original certification or seal of clerk or the probate court.
 In the event there was not formal probate of the estate and affidavit of heirship forms are available from PHBA at no charge;

 E. Authorization of agent may be canceled by written notification signed by record of owner or record lessee.
 Such termination of authorization will take effect on the date received at PHBA;

 F. Ownership name change due to Marriage or Divorce.
-Items required
+Items required are as follows:

 1) Copy of Birth Certificate;